 Interview or press conference transcripts are really useful content, but more often than not we have the radio or video in its respective section.
 Since most radio and video is filtered from Our List, we tend to treat transcripts similarly.
 That said, if there is something particularly newsworthy going on with the team we will try to show relevant radio, video and transcripts as they are in high demand.

 On top of the checks and balances mentioned above, we also monitor the overall volume of content from each source.
 Again to encourage a variety of sources in a limited space, if a media outlet or blog posts say 12 articles in one day, our system will limit some on Our List.

-You can find a reverse-chronological list of EVERYTHING found by our crawlers at each Aggregator site by clicking Everything from the main menu, navigation bar, or footer.
+You can find a reverse-chronological list of EVERYTHING found by our crawlers at each Aggregator site by clicking Everything from the main menu.